 Over the years, I have received panicked calls and inquiries from friends who are parents of high school seniors.
 They are preparing to send their child, often their first, off to college, and maybe they call because I have been talking about the impending empty nest for a long time (my first child’s departure for college was over eight years ago).

-Perhaps they know I will be sympathetic and happy to talk about thoughts and emotions that are incredibly personal and, without a doubt, complex and multi-layered.
+Perhaps they know I will be sympathetic and happy to talk about incredibly personal thoughts and emotions that are undoubtedly complex and multi-layered.

 Run up to college begins senior year